 - Specify the number of days when to automatically archive notifications. - Specify the types(s) of notifications to include in the red notification count on the main page: Informational, Warning, Error, and Critical.
+(Note: All notification types still display in the Notification Center dialog; only the checked types are reflected in the red notification count.)

+User management

-(Note: All notification types still display in the Notification Center dialog; only the checked types are reflected in the red notification count.) - User management - Admin users only: Add/delete SMRT Link users and specify their roles.
-See "Adding and deleting SMRT Link users" on page 157 for details. - Updates (Admin users only) - To update the version of SMRT Link: Click Upgrade SMRT Link. - To update the SMRT Link Chemistry Bundle, which includes kit and DNA Control Complex names used in the Sample Setup and Runs modules: Click Upgrade Chemistry Bundle. - To update the SMRT Link UI Bundle, which includes changes and bug fixes to the SMRT Link Graphical User Interface or UI for a SMRT Link module: Click Upgrade UI Bundle and Restart UI Server. - To update Human Genome hg38 with Gencode v39 annotations, or Mouse Genome mm39 with Gencode vM28 annotations, click the appropriate button. - View version numbers for all software components of SMRT Link. - About - Displays status information about SMRT Link server directories, as well as available space on the server SMRT Link is connected to.
+Admin users only: Add/delete SMRT Link users and specify their roles.
+See "Adding and deleting SMRT Link users" on page 164 for details.

+Updates (Admin users only)

+- To update the version of SMRT Link: Click Upgrade SMRT Link. - To update the SMRT Link Chemistry Bundle, which includes kit and DNA Control Complex names used in the Sample Setup and Runs modules: Click Upgrade Chemistry Bundle. - To update the SMRT Link UI Bundle, which includes changes and bug fixes to the SMRT Link Graphical User Interface or UI for a SMRT Link module: Click Upgrade UI Bundle and Restart UI Server. - To update Human Genome hg38 with Gencode v39 annotations, or Mouse Genome mm39 with Gencode vM28 annotations, click the appropriate button. - View version numbers for all software components of SMRT Link.